drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 {% endhighlight %}

-Copy the code, save as html file and open in a browser to see how this works.
+Copy the code, save as HTML file and open in a browser to see how this works.
 It is pretty much like the below box.

 <div id="dark-div" style="background-color: rgb(255, 255, 255); padding:30px 60px; border: 1px dashed #000; width: 150px;text-align:center;margin: 10px;cursor: pointer" onclick="dark()">
     <p>Click me</p>
 </div>

 This one works as expected.
 But I tell you this wasn't easy.
-First thing is that the JS recognized only rgb code and not HEX.
+First thing is that the JS recognized only RGB code and not HEX.
 It took me a while to figure that out.
-It swtches background color inline only.
+It switches background color inline only.
 Also if you refresh the browser, background color goes back to default.

 ## Store value across the domain